 But this does not begin to describe the reality of eczema symptoms.
 If you have eczema then you know the devastation all too well.

-Eczema Symptoms and How They Affect Quality of Life
+Eczema Symptoms & How They Affect Quality of Life

 As bad as these symptoms are, watching your child suffer from eczema is even worse.
 You’d give your life to relieve your child’s suffering but feel so helpless against this invisible foe.